georgeCog/Sewing-Scripting-Language/language_rules.md

     (2,4) => * // Store this point in Points with no reference
 ```

-#### Constructors
+### Constructors

-With the exception of ID's Lengths and Angles who's construction has already been explained Data is constructed within a set of brackets.
+With the exception of ID's Lengths Angles and Ratios who's construction has already been explained Data is constructed within a set of brackets.
 *The following is the bare minimum constructors to be expanded on*

 - Point (Length,Length)